 A linear program has a fixed direction: each week increases intensity (or volume, or complexity) in a predictable way.
 The sprntr program is linear because beginners benefit from knowing what comes next.
 Surprises are a source of motivation loss.

 Linear is not the opposite of progressive.
 It is how the progression is scheduled.
 A program can be both (sprntr is), or neither.
+The non-linear counter-example is undulating periodization: one heavy day, one light day, one medium day, rotated weekly.
+Undulating programs are great for advanced lifters tuning peak power - they are poorly suited to beginners who need pattern stability to build motor habits.

 Periodized: organized by phase